eliov/data-aggregator/README.md

 Error Handling and Retries: Implement retry logic for transaction API failures using a library like axios-retry or NestJS's built-in HTTP module with custom interceptors.
 Monitoring and Logging: Integrate third-party tools like Prometheus for metrics and Winston or Pino for structured logging to monitor performance and debug issues in production.

-For questions or contributions, please open an issue or submit a pull request in the repository.